 - Take a scan at the bottom of the staircase

-- Move the camera up a couple of stairs (about five feet away)
+- Move the camera up a couple of stairs (no more than about five feet away)

 - Remember to keep each scan within line-of-sight to the last scan.